 Problem 3e) The wave2d_sph distribution includes sub-directories run_m0, run_m1 and run_m2 that contain parameter files for sample evolutions with m = 0, m = 1 and m = 2, respectively.
-Run the code in these directories, investigating convergence and noting the principal similarities and differences in the solution features for the different values of m.
+Using the local vn.physics.ubc.ca Linux cluster (see the lab page for usage instructions), run the code in these directories, investigating convergence and noting the principal similarities and differences in the solution features for the different values of m.